lohchanhin/hr-system/server/README.md

 node scripts/seed.js
 ```

-When running in development, the server automatically seeds a few test users if they do not already exist:
+When running in development, the server automatically seeds a few test users if they do not already exist.
+Each user is also given a matching record in the `Employee` collection, and the employee id will be returned when logging in:

 | Username    | Role       |
 |-------------|-----------|